Kernix13/markdown-cheatsheet/SEO.md

 ### Use Google Search Console

-- Add your GitHub repository or GitHub Page(s) URL to Google Search Console
+- Add your GitHub GitHub Page(s) URL or Live Deploy URL to Google Search Console
 - Use the "URL Inspection" tool to request indexing for new or updated pages

+### How to check if your repo is indexed

+- `site:github.com/yourusername/repo-name`
+- If results appear, Google has indexed it

 ## ChatGPT reasons for repos ranking in the SERPs